LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

    uses ``return(x);``.

 #.
 Always use ``sunindextype`` for variables that are related to problem dimensions.
-   E.g., use it for the length of a vector, dimensions of a matrix, or for the number of vectors.
+   E.g., use it for the length of a vector, or dimensions of a matrix.
    The only exception is when interfacing with a third party library requires a different variable type.